 Agent Skills

 Agent Skills is an open format for adding specialized knowledge and workflows to AI agents.
-Kimi CLI supports loading Agent Skills to extend AI capabilities.
+Kimi Code CLI supports loading Agent Skills to extend AI capabilities.

 What are Agent Skills

 A skill is a directory containing a SKILL.md file.
-When Kimi CLI starts, it discovers all skills and injects their names, paths, and descriptions into the system prompt.
+When Kimi Code CLI starts, it discovers all skills and injects their names, paths, and descriptions into the system prompt.
 The AI will decide on its own whether to read the specific SKILL.md file to get detailed guidance based on the current task's needs.

 For example, you can create a "code style" skill to tell the AI your project's naming conventions, comment styles, etc.; or create a "security audit" skill to have the AI focus on specific security issues when reviewing code.